Method of moments (statistics): Method

 be the j-th sample moment, an estimate of $\mu_j$.
-The method of moments estimator for $\theta_1, \theta_2, \ldots, \theta_k$ denoted by $\hat\theta_1, \hat\theta_2, \dots, \hat\theta_k$ is defined as the solution (if there is one) to the equations:
+The method of moments estimator for $\theta_1, \theta_2, \ldots, \theta_k$ denoted by $\hat\theta_1, \hat\theta_2, \dots, \hat\theta_k$ is defined to be the solution (if one exists) to the equations:

+The method described here for single random variables generalizes in an obvious manner to multiple random variables leading to multiple choices for moments to be used.
+Different choices generally lead to different solutions.

 Advantages and disadvantages

 The method of moments is fairly simple and yields consistent estimators (under very weak assumptions), though these estimators are often biased.

 It is an alternative to the method of maximum likelihood.

 However, in some cases the likelihood equations may be intractable without computers, whereas the method-of-moments estimators can be computed much more quickly and easily.
 Due to easy computability, method-of-moments estimates may be used as the first approximation to the solutions of the likelihood equations, and successive improved approximations may then be found by the Newton–Raphson method.
 In this way the method of moments can assist in finding maximum likelihood estimates.

 In some cases, infrequent with large samples but less infrequent with small samples, the estimates given by the method of moments are outside of the parameter space (as shown in the example below); it does not make sense to rely on them then.
-That problem never arises in the method of maximum likelihood.
-Also, estimates by the method of moments are not necessarily sufficient statistics, i.e., they sometimes fail to take into account all relevant information in the sample.
+That problem never arises in the method of maximum likelihood Also, estimates by the method of moments are not necessarily sufficient statistics, i.e., they sometimes fail to take into account all relevant information in the sample.

 When estimating other structural parameters (e.g., parameters of a utility function, instead of parameters of a known probability distribution), appropriate probability distributions may not be known, and moment-based estimates may be preferred to maximum likelihood estimation.